 Any scale of person (petite, standard, plus) can be any body shape.

-I’ve worked with ladies who just recognised three body shape types, straight, curvy and full figure.
+I’ve worked with ladies who just recognised three body shapes, straight, curvy and full figure.
 I prefer to expand on that a little and feel the following covers most of us.

 In order, the six body shapes are Triangle (often called a Pear), Inverted Triangle, Rectangle, Hourglass, Diamond and Oval (often called an apple shape).